JCVenterInstitute/VIGOR4/README.md

                          Note:  genbank   files   do   not   record  enough information to handle  RNA  editing.
 This feature is not yet implemented.
-  -e EVALUE, --evalue EVALUE
+  -C, --complete         complete (linear) genome  (do  not  treat edges as
-                         override  the  default  evalue  used  to  identify potential genes, the default  is usually 1E-5, but varies by reference database -C, --complete         complete (linear) genome  (do  not  treat edges as gaps).
+                         gaps).
 This feature is currently unimplemented -0, --circular         complete circular  genome  (allows  gene  to  span